MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/windows-desktop-app-for-a-usb-device.md

 ---
-Description: In this topic you'll learn about how an application can call WinUSB Functions to communicate with a USB device.
+Description: Learn about how an application can call WinUSB Functions to communicate with a USB device.
 title: Windows desktop app for a USB device
 author: windows-driver-content
 ms.author: windows-driver-content